 If you are interested in history, this path, in addition to its natural value, is invaluable for the study the twentieth century in Málaga.
 The trail starts next to the railway tracks and runs through the Desfiladero de los Gaitanes.
 In time, it became a vital step for the locals where women would travel to buy goods from other villages, children would go to school and for other locals too.

 We recommend that you come to this area which will surprise as much as it did Alfonso XIII, the King of Spain at the time in 1921.
 It was due to this king’s astonishment during his special visit that the trail is known as the Caminito del Rey (The King’s Path).

 If El Chorro is to stand out for anything in Málaga, it is for its environmental value which permits outdoor sports.
-Now with the opening of the Caminito del Rey, a new hiking route is available to add excitement to physical exercise.
-We recommend that you walk the trail with comfortable clothes and shoes, and in the first quarter of 2015, wrap up warm because the temperatures will rise significantly from those of the Costa del Sol.
+We recommend that you walk the trail with comfortable clothes and shoes, and in the first quarter of the year, wrap up warm because the temperatures will change significantly from those of the Costa del Sol.